gercyc/mike/README.md

 # Mike

 An open-source alternative to Harvey and Legora: a Word Addin and a full local-first application with a Bun backend.
-Mike brings AI-powered legal document analysis to the tools lawyers already use every day.

-## Why Mike?

 ### Why a Word Addin?